alu0100207385/aaronsocasgaspar.github.io/en/index.md

 ---

 I graduated in Computer Engineering from the University of La Laguna (Tenerife, Spain) and I have focused my education on Information Technology where I acquired knowledge and skills related to web and mobile devices development, security and data processing.
+My main skills are mobile developing (Kotlin, Java, Swift y React Native).

 I consider myself a hard working, active and dynamic person.
 Being goal oriented is how I work on projects.
 I am able to manage the permanent changes in advancing IT business well.
 I love working as part of a team, learning and contributing, studying, and negotiating alternatives.